Official Bat Of Major League Baseball

 Standard Handle Supplies Better Control At The Plate

 Louisville Slugger Prime wood bats provide authentic power to professionals in Major League Baseball.
 As the official bat of MLB, each one of these models comes with a pristine look, premium pop on contact, and one of the hardest hitting barrels in baseball.
-The latest and greatest feature for the 2019 season is Louisville Slugger's exclusive Seamless Decals.
+The latest and greatest feature for the new season is Louisville Slugger's exclusive Seamless Decals.
 With branding that blends into the pro-grade wood with perfect precision, there's no added stress, pressure, or heat applied so that you're swinging a wood bat in its purest form.
 MLB Prime wood bats are also coated with the multi-layered Exoarmor that is guaranteed to double the hitting surface hardness, supply a superior sound, and extend the overall life of each design.
 Don't even start to think that the hard truth ends there because it doesn't.
 Adding to the already long list of revolutionary features, each Louisville Slugger Prime arrives bone rubbed with a pro cupped end to ensure a more dense piece of wood with incredible strength.
 To earn the title as the Official Bat of Major League Baseball, all of these Prime wood bats will also come with the ink dot certification below the barrel to prove the slope-of-grain requirement for MLB approval.
 The best part?
 Each one of these wood baseball bats is handcrafted with pride in the United States.
 Louisville Slugger: Leave Your Mark!

-This deep red Louisville Slugger Prime Firestix Ash Wood Baseball Bat (WTLWPA271C18) features a C271 turn model, an approximate drop 3 length to weight ratio, and the most balanced swing weight available in the 2019 lineup.
+This deep red Louisville Slugger Prime Firestix Ash Wood Baseball Bat (WTLWPA271C18) features a C271 turn model, an approximate drop 3 length to weight ratio, and the most balanced swing weight available in the new lineup.
 Due to the medium sized barrel, standard handle, and standard knob, this model is primarily recommended for contact hitters who have experience hitting with wood.
 Bring power to your play at the plate and buy one of these Louisville Slugger wood bats today with free shipping.
 Don't forget, with our 24/7 customer service, we'll be here for you from click to hit!

 Questions and Answers (0)